 Maybe Adin would be the one to get him talking.
 He was the most terrifying of all of them if you knew his full story, but he came across as a calm and gentle intellectual.
 He was one, too, just… other things as well.

-Finch pulled the car into the garage.
-Shadow was silent, even his footsteps light and unobtrusive as they entered the house.
+Finch pulled into the garage.
+Shadow was silent, even his footsteps light as they entered the house.

-Adin looked up from his desk, his eyebrows lifting.
+Adin looked up from his desk, his expression shifting from scholarly focus to mild surprise.
 “Oh.
 Hello.”

 “Adin, Shadow.
-Shadow, Adin,” Finch said, waving his hand between them.
+Shadow, Adin,” Finch said, waving a tired hand between them.
 “Shadow is Luther’s son, apparently.
-That’s what we’re getting paid to do.
-Have him stay here for a bit.”
+We’re getting paid to have him stay here for a bit.”

 “A bit?”

 Finch shrugged.
 “Luther doesn’t know how long for.
-Apparently another vampire’s shown up who hates him, and that puts Shadow in danger.”
+Another vampire’s shown up who hates him, and that puts Shadow in danger.”

 “And Shadow is… not a vampire?”